 The Effects Defi Upon Existing Financial Infrastructure

 The services listed and more already pose a risk to the financial establishment.
-They will prove to be a powerful combination of technologies and have started building a financial world outside the control of elites, outside the control of anyone, yet at the same time controlled by everyone via the emergent behaviour of the participants.
+They will prove to be a powerful combination of technologies and have started building a financial world outside the control of elites, outside the control of anyone, yet at the same time controlled by everyone via the emergent behavior of the participants.

 For a directory of defi services check out defiprime.com